BendingSpoons/katana-swift/README.md

 ## Side Effects

 Updating the application's state using pure functions is nice and it has a lot of benefits.
 Applications have to deal with the external world though (e.g., API call, disk files management, …).
 For all this kind of operations, Katana provides the concept of  `side effects`.
-Side effects can be used to interact with other part of your applications and then dispatch new `StateUpdater` to update your state.
+Side effects can be used to interact with other parts of your applications and then dispatch new `StateUpdater`s to update your state.
 For more complex situations, you can also dispatch other `side effects`.

-`Side Effects` leverage [Hydra](https://github.com/malcommac/Hydra/), and allow you to write your logic using [promises](https://promisesaplus.com/).
+`Side Effect`s are implemented on top of [Hydra](https://github.com/malcommac/Hydra/), and allow you to write your logic using [promises](https://promisesaplus.com/).
 In order to leverage this functionality you have to adopt the `SideEffect` protocol

 ```swift
 struct GenerateRandomNumberFromBackend: SideEffect {